Stripe vs Shopify: Differences & Which to Choose in 2023

 Offline mode | Limited | With full features, but still in beta |

-It also has the advantage in that it works with dropshipping; in fact, it has its own dropshipping program, Oberlo, that you can easily add to your system.
-It even has a mobile app for payment processing that integrates directly with your other Shopify sales systems.
+Another Shopify advantage is that it works with dropshipping; in fact, it has its own dropshipping program, Oberlo, that you can easily add to your system.
+Shopify even has a mobile app for payment processing that integrates directly with your other Shopify sales systems.
 Stripe relies primarily on third-party applications, although it offers a build-your-own checkout, Stripe Terminal.

 Both have an excellent reach for international sales, being closely matched in currencies and languages.
 Both offer one-click payments—Stripe through Link, and Shopify with its Shopify Pay app.
 Their payment features are similar, though Stripe’s may depend on the POS system you use.
 Stripe, of course, depends on programming and third-party integrations more than Shopify.